 Frameworks

-The Foundation hosts three open standards.
-Each is independent: each can be adopted on its own, without committing to the others.
+The Foundation hosts three open standards and operates one practitioner credential.
+Each open standard is independent: each can be adopted on its own, without committing to the others.
+The credential certifies competence in applying the methodology and is open to any practitioner.

 Honest Framework